MaxwellJia/rental_app/README.md

 Hope you have fun with the app.

 # Main Content
-·Use the Firebase platform to build an Android APP database, and write relevant APIs for operating database ·Design the front-end page of the Android APP and add relevant callable components such as buttons, text, etc.
+·Use the Firebase platform to build an Android APP database, and write relevant APIs for the operating database.

+·Design the front-end page of the Android APP and add relevant callable components such as buttons, text, etc.

 ·Use Java to write relevant code to call components and control the functions of components, such as: creating button listening events, etc.

 ·Write JUnit to unit test relevant codes